Great vegan junk food restaurants in the UK

 V Revs is a Manchester based business that has grown in popularity to the point where it has a large, fancy new premises in the heart of the Northern Quarter.
 They sell hand-formed beefy patties and their deep fried chicken burgers are made from seitan (wheat gluten), with wheat free options available too.
 A typical burger at V Revs is quite the beast!
 For example, the BBQ WITHOUT U burger is made from a beefy patty, vegan cheese, brisket, onion rings, chipotle cola BBQ sauce, ranch and pickles.
 The food is served in retro ‘Americana-style’ baskets and they also sell fancy cocktails and a range of tasty sides that more than make up a main meal if you don’t have the biggest appetite, or are on a budget.

-Vx, or V-cross, is a one-stop shop for vegans located in King’s Cross, London.
-Open 7 days a week, Vx serve up a full junk food menu featuring cheese toasties, quesadillas, hot dogs (or ‘Hell Dog’ as one is named), kebabs, burritos, burgers, desserts and even a sneaky salad option at the bottom of the menu.
+Vx, or V-cross, was a one-stop shop for vegans located in King’s Cross, London which served up a full junk food menu featuring cheese toasties, quesadillas, hot dogs, kebabs, burritos, burgers, desserts and even a sneaky salad option at the bottom of the menu.

-Such has been the success of Vx that in December 2015 a branch of the store opened in Bristol.
+Sadly the London store has closed but never fear, a second store which opened in Bristol in December 2015 is still going strong.
 Run by French expats Rudy Penando and Amandine Tchou their mission is to ‘veganise’ one of the coolest cities in the UK by selling a large selection of “exclusively imported plant-based delicacies” and “a variety of extraordinarily-melty cheeses”.
 Alongside co-owner Rudy’s own brand of vegan clothing called ”Secret Society of Vegans.”

 Vegan fast food lovers certainly aren’t short of places to eat in Bristol!
 As well as Vx Bristol, the city is home to the UK’s first ever vegan fish and chip shop, Matter Fastfoods.
 This takeaway situated on Fishponds Road aims to make vegan, and healthier versions of fast food classics and promises a menu of organic and nutritious dishes which includes not only tofish and chips but also fried ‘cheekin’, battered sausuage, falafel, stir fries and other wok dishes, chili tobeef, and a delicious array of desserts including banana fritters, raw vegan cheese cakes and homemade super chocolate.